Is there a (Pseudo)Scalar at 95 GeV?: Interpreting the excesses

 These solutions are close to the region that generates the required $b\bar{b}$ excess, but don't match perfectly.
-Additionally, only the first one is compatible with higgs physics constraints.
-On top of these solutions, the whole regions with $\cos(\alpha-\beta)>0$ and $\cos(\alpha-\beta)<-0.4$ have good agreement with the $\tau\tau$ and $\gamma\gamma$ signals, but only the region $0\lesssim\cab\lesssim0.3$ is allowed by higgs physics constraints. \\ \\
+Additionally, only the first one is close to the region compatible with Higgs physics constraints. \\

-We know that there will be no viable region for producing the excesses at large $\tan\beta$, so we again focus on low $\tan\beta$.
+As there will be no viable region for producing the excesses at large $\tan\beta$, we again focus on low $\tan\beta$.
 We impose:

-We show the results in Fig. \ref{fig:sCOMB} (where we set $\sin\theta=-1/\sqrt{2}$ as this is the best-case scenario to increase the production rate) together with constraints from higgs physics \citep{ATLAS:2015ciy,ATLAS:2021vrm} (shaded red) and $tts$ limits \citep{CMS:2022arx} (dashed cyan).
+A first summary of the results is shown in Fig. \ref{fig:sCOMB}.
+The four panels of the figures, corresponding to the Type-I, -II, -X and -Y scenarios, show in the $(\cos(\beta-\alpha),\tan\beta)$ plane the region satisfying the requirements on the $\tau \tau$, $\bar b b$ and $\gamma \gamma$ signal strengths stated above.
+The regions have been determined setting $\sin\theta=-1/\sqrt{2}$, corresponding to best-case scenario to increase the production rate.
+The plots also highlight, in red, the regions corresponding to coupling of the 125 GeV Higgs compatible, within $2\sigma$, with the experimental constraints \citep{ATLAS:2015ciy,ATLAS:2021vrm}.
+These regions have been determined via the \HiTo package \citep{Bahl:2022igd}.
+Finally, the hatched cyan and brown region are ruled out, always at the $95\,\%$ C.L., by searches of $t\bar ts$ and $Ws$ events \citep{CMS:2024ulc}.
+These regions have been obtained imposing constraints on the normalised signal strengths using the values from \citep{CMS:2024ulc} obtained through \citep{Maguire:2017ypu}:

+In summary, one would apparently obtain a viable fit of the 95 GeV excesses where there is overlap between the blue/green/orange/red regions but outside the hatched regions.

 Note that such constraints are weaker than in the 2HDM, because the couplings inherited from the second doublet are suppressed by $|\sin\theta|=1/\sqrt{2}$.

 We can identify in the figures all the regions that we found analytically for the various Yukawa types.
-As expected, all Yukawa types have some small regions that are compatible with all excesses, but most of these regions are not allowed by current higgs constraints.
-All Yukawa types, with the exception of Type X, have a region at $\tan\beta\sim 0.6$ where there is a near-overlap of all 3 regions at the edge of the region allowed by higgs physics.
-Constraints from $tts$ do not rule out the favoured regions.
+As expected, all Yukawa types have some small regions that are compatible with all excesses, but none of these regions survive current Higgs or collider constraints.
+All Yukawa types, with the exception of Type X, have a region at $\tan\beta\sim 0.6$ where there is a near-overlap of all 3 regions, but does not overlap with the region allowed by Higgs physics constraints for any type, and overlaps with the one excluded at $2\sigma$ C.L. from $t\bar{t}s$ for Type I and Y, where the $t\bar{t}s$ exclusion region closely tracks the region where the $\tau\tau$ excess is produced.
+For Type II, there is a near-overlap of the intersection and the exclusion from $t\bar{t}s$.

-If the $b\bar{b}$ excess is discarded, all Yukawa types have a region that reproduces the other 2 signals with values of $\cos(\alpha-\beta)$ allowed by current higgs physics constraints (for Type-X, this is the wrong-sign Yukawa region, while for the other types the regions lie close to the alignment limit).
-For Type I,II and Y, these regions have $\tan\beta\in[0.5,1]$, while for Type X $\tan\beta\sim 3$.
-Only the region in Type II includes the perfect alignment case.